The grass is always greener on the other side of the fence, right?

 - Exploring your alternatives and competitors (via Google, typically).

 Whether it’s an entire site dedicated to product reviews or something as simple as product reviews on Amazon, consumers want to know what their peers think of products they’re interested in.
-If you’re a member of ConversionXL Institute, you will know that…
+If you’re a member of CXL Institute, you will know that…

 98% — nearly ALL — consumers prefer reading reviews before making a purchase decision.
 Since online reviews are such a powerful influence in consumer behavior, eCommerce sites should be utilizing product reviews in the smartest way possible.

 Comparison shopping engines curate product information and display that information to consumers searching for relevant queries.
 Retailers can submit their product information, including price, shopping options, product guarantees, etc. Consumers can then compare all of their options and choose the retailer that offers the best deal.

 Finally, consumers will put in the effort to explore alternatives to your product.
 Some will only do a simple “Product X alternatives” Google search, while others will be willing to make a list of top alternatives and manually conduct a full competitor analysis.

 What Does That Mean for Online Businesses?